The Viral Zoonosis research group values collaboration and has a number of important affiliates.

 I did my PhD on diagnostics of acute tick-borne encephalitis and molecular epidemiology of tick-borne encephalitis virus at the viral zoonosis research group in 2012.
 My other research interests include other tick-borne pathogens and Ixodes spp. ticks, e.g. pathogen-tick-host ecology.
 Since 2016 I have worked at the diagnostic laboratory of the Helsinki University Hospital, HUSLAB, at the division of Clinical Microbiology, where I am doing my specialization to become a hospital microbiologist.

 DVM, PhD, Docent in zoonotic microbiology

 I completed my specialization studies in infectious animal diseases 2008 and defended my PhD thesis on Borna and orthopoxviruses in 2011.
 Earlier that year, I had started as Senior Researcher at the Centre for Biothreat Preparedness.
 I proceeded to the Research Director of the Centre for Military Medicine, and further to the J5 Plans & Policy Department of the Finnish Defence Command.
-Finnish Food Safety Authority Evira (currently Ruokavirasto) hired me to the Director of Animal Health and Welfare in 2015, where I changed to Research Director in 2018.
+Finnish Food Safety Authority Evira (currently Ruokavirasto) hired me as the Director of Animal Health and Welfare in 2015, where I changed to Research Director in 2018.
 From May 2019 on, I work as the Technical Manager at the MSD Animal Health.
-I gained the associate professorship of zoonotic microbiology in 2017 and continue leisure-time research activities related to zoonoses.
+I gained the adjunct professorship of zoonotic microbiology in 2017 and continue leisure-time research activities related to zoonoses.
 In addition to vector-borne zoonoses, I´m interested in zoonoses related to veterinary public and occupational health.

 MD, MPH, PhD, Docent in medical microbiology